EvTheFuture/SmartCharging/README.md

 Currently only Tesla is supported.

-This AppDaemon app require a sensor to get the hourly rate.
-Currently the Nordpol Custom Component is supported.
-It also requires the Tesla Integration to work.
+This [AppDaemon](https://appdaemon.readthedocs.io/en/latest/#) app for [Home Assistant](https://www.home-assistant.io/) require a sensor to get the hourly rate.
+Currently the [Nordpool](https://github.com/custom-components/nordpool) Custom Component is supported.
+It also requires the [Tesla Integration](https://www.home-assistant.io/integrations/tesla/) to work.

 ## Quick Example

-This is an example configuration that will make sure charging is completed by 07:30 in the morning
+This is an example configuration that will make sure charging is completed by 07:30 in the morning.
+Please Note: You need to change the entities to match your setup.
 ```
 charge_ev_when_cheepest:
     module: ev_charge_control